Zetsudes/ft_irc/README.md

 ### Resources
 ***TimGPT (or tcezard)***
 Better than any AI, he was able to enlighten us about poll(), POLLIN/POLLOUT, communication between server and clients and the kernel amongst many other things.
 The exchange lasted an hour and not one nanosecond was wasted.
 His efforts shall not be in vain.
+We also used AI tools to help us debug complex issues and better understand certain unexpected behaviors during development.
+We relied on the official IRC documentation to find and correctly implement error codes (such as the 4xx responses) and ensure compliance with the protocol.
+We used Medium articles to deepen our understanding of socket programming and network communication concepts

 In ft_irc, the architecture is strictly client–server.
 Each IRC client connects to the IRC server, sends commands, and receives responses.
 Clients never communicate directly with each other.